 Get Experienced Guidance Throughout The Workers’ Comp Process

-Offices in Pottstown, West Chester and Reading, serving communities such as Malvern, Douglassville, Leesport, Montgomeryville, Coatesville and Devon
+Offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania, serving communities such as Malvern, Douglassville, Leesport, Montgomeryville, Coatesville and Devon

 The workers’ compensation appeals attorneys at Wolf, Baldwin & Associates, P.C. have taken cases all the way to the Pennsylvania Supreme Court.
 We are well-prepared to handle initial claims and all appeals.
 We represent injured workers throughout southeastern Pennsylvania.
 Contact a Pennsylvania denied claims attorney online for a free consultation.